Grafton County, New Hampshire

 Grafton County is a county in the U.S. state of New Hampshire.
 As of the 2020 census, the population was 91,118.
-Its county seat is North Haverhill, a village within the town of Haverhill.
-Until 1972, the county courthouse and other offices were in downtown Woodsville, a larger village within the town of Haverhill.
+Its county seat is the town of Haverhill.
+In 1972, the county courthouse and other offices were moved from Woodsville, a larger village within the town of Haverhill, to North Haverhill.

 Grafton County is part of the Claremont-Lebanon, NH–VT Micropolitan Statistical Area.

 The county is the home of Dartmouth College and Plymouth State University.
 Progressive Farmer rated Grafton County fourth in its list of the "Best Places to Live in Rural America" in 2006, citing low unemployment (despite slow economic growth), a favorable cost of living, and the presence of White Mountain National Forest, the state's only national forest.

 History

 Grafton was one of the five counties originally identified for New Hampshire in 1769.
 It was named for Augustus FitzRoy, 3rd Duke of Grafton, who had been a supporter of American causes in Parliament, and who was serving as British Prime Minister at the time.
-The county was organized at Woodsville in 1771, and originally included the entire northern frontier of New Hampshire, including several towns now in Vermont.
+The county was organized at Haverhill in 1771, and originally included the entire northern frontier of New Hampshire, including several towns now in Vermont.
 In 1803, the northern area was removed for the formation of Coos County.
 The three counties to the south were Strafford, Hillsborough and Cheshire, and the eastern edge bordered the "District of Maine".
 In 1797, the county had 50 townships, 17 locations, and a population of 23,093.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1750 sqmi, of which 1709 sqmi are land and 41 sqmi (2.3%) are water.
+According to the United States Census Bureau, the county has a total area of 1750 sqmi, of which 1709 sqmi are land and 41 sqmi (2.3%) are water.
 It is the second-largest county in New Hampshire by area.

 Grafton County is heavily rural.
 About half of its area is in the White Mountain National Forest.
 Squam Lake, featured in the film On Golden Pond, and the Old Man of the Mountain landmark are here, as are Dartmouth College and the Hubbard Brook Experimental Forest.
 Many of the 4,000-foot mountains of New Hampshire are within the county.
 The Appalachian Trail passes through parts of at least ten towns in the county.